Life Skills Coach

 Nice to have

-• Experience designing or facilitating structured workshops that incorporate assessment or demonstration of competency
+• Experience running structured workshops that include an assessment or performance check

-• Experience applying data or learning analytics to inform and accelerate student outcomes (e.g., app dashboards, progress tracking)
+• Experience using data or learning analytics to drive student progress (e.g., app dashboards, progress reports)

-• Hands-on experience implementing incentive systems such as points, currency, badges, or leaderboards with youth populations
+• Direct experience with incentive systems such as points, currency, badges, or leaderboards in a youth setting

 Meet a successful candidate